-†Left side requires 3 inches if a single wall vent is used on 14-1/2 inch cabinets, or 2 in. if a single wall vent is used on 17-1/2 in. cabinets.
+†Left side requires 3 in. if a single wall vent is used on 14 -1/2 in. cabinets, or 2 in. if a single wall vent is used on 17 - 1/2 in. cabinets. ††The furnace may be installed on a combustible wood floor if an optional additive base is installed between the furnace and the combustible floor.